eniacization/eniacization.github.io/_posts/2017-12-28-backtracking-puzzle.md

 is really necessary?
 I don't thinks so.
-But I find this condition very natural in the sense that it describes the way I would play the puzzle.
+But I find this condition very natural in the sense that it describes how I would play the puzzle.

 A different version of `solveBacktracking` that does not check `board.noGaps()` and `board.lastShapeConnected()` is given by `solveBruteForce`.